List of Milan Metro stations

 The Milan Metro is the rapid transit/metro system serving Milan, Italy.
-The network comprises 5 lines, identified by different numbers and colors, with a total route length of 112 km and 112 stations.
+The network comprises 5 lines (two of which driverless), identified by different numbers and colors, with a total route length of 112 km and 125 stations.
 The system has a daily ridership of over one million.
 The metro network is connected to the Milan suburban railway service through several stations.
 Metro lines are identified by the letter "M", while suburban line numbers are preceded by the letter "S".
+Milan Metro is the largest rapid transit system in Italy in terms of length, number of stations and ridership; it is the fifth longest in the European Union and the eighth in Europe.